ubco-W2022T2-data301/project-group29/project_vision.md

 # Project Vision

-Add a vision for what you want your project to look like in the end here...
-Feel free to remove the everything in this section (remember to leave the "Contracted Grade" section at the end.

-You are welcome to update the vision as your project evolves and changes.
+Our project is based on the impact of music on people's mental health.
+With this project we want to look at what music and the impact it has had over the lives of people.
+Different genres, frequencies, instruments and lyrics over a peroid of time have helped a lot of people go through their thoughest mental challenges and we as a group want to find out whatthose are.

 ## Contracted Grade

-For this project, we agree to contract for a { A+/A/B/C }.
+For this project, we agree to contract for a {A}.